kubernetes/k8s.io/dns/README.md

 Once this issue is created, it should be acknowledged by a DNS administrator.

+To open an issue for a DNS update please use the [template here](https://github.com/kubernetes/k8s.io/issues/new?template=dns-request.md)

 ### Example update issue content:

 *Type of update:* Update